Sabfir/observer_pattern_ex/README.md

 # observer_pattern_ex
-## An Java code example for Observer pattern
+## An example for Observer pattern